-Dogs are omnivorous, meaning they need a mix between plant and animal material to maintain a balanced diet.
-Due to the high-quality, nutritionally complete options available for commercial diets, it isn’t necessary to supplement your dog’s diet with fruits.
+Dogs are omnivorous, meaning they need a mix of plant and animal material to maintain a balanced diet.
+However, due to the high-quality, nutritionally complete options available for commercial diets, it isn’t necessary to supplement your dog’s diet with fruits.
 However, when chosen correctly, certain fruits can be a fun addition to your pet’s diet!

 While your dog may beg for more, remember that treats, including fruit, should take up no more than 10 percent of your dog’s diet.
 If you are giving your pup fruit alongside other dog treats, be sure to adjust the number of treats given so as to not exceed the 10 percent rule.

-Pumpkin is actually great for dogs!
-Pumpkin can be a great way to soothe a dog’s digestive system, enrich brain and eye development, and maintain or reduce their weight, among other benefits.
-The fiber found in pumpkin can regulate the growth of good bacteria in your pup’s intestines and stimulate more regular stools.
+Yes, dogs can eat pumpkins!
+And actually, pumpkin is great for dogs!
+Pumpkin can be a great way to soothe a dog’s digestive system, enrich brain and eye development, and maintain or reduce your pet's weight, among other benefits.
+The fiber found in pumpkin is also great for regulating the growth of good bacteria in your pup’s intestines and stimulating more regular stools.

-Pumpkin is also rich in vitamin A, which, according to the National Research Council Academy of Sciences, is vital support for healthy eyes and skin, brain development, and immune function.
+Pumpkins are also rich in vitamin A, which, according to the National Research Council Academy of Sciences, provides vital support for healthy eyes and skin, brain development, and immune function.
 When paired with the other vitamins and antioxidants found in pumpkin, our dogs can benefit from a comprehensive immune support system.

 However, there are some caveats that come with canine pumpkin consumption.
 Although plain canned pumpkin can provide nutritional value for our dogs, the spices associated with it can be irritating and unhealthy for their diets.
-It is important to remember to always serve your pumpkin as plain as possible.
-Spices such as cinnamon and nutmeg, as well as other additives and sugars, frequently added to pumpkin products can make your dog feel very sick.
+It is important to remember to always keep it as plain as possible if you will be serving pumpkin to your pet.
+Spices like cinnamon and nutmeg, as well as other additives and sugars, frequently added to pumpkin products can make your dog feel very sick.

-Nutmeg can be especially irritating, as it contains the toxin myristicin, which can cause disorientation, high blood pressure, and even seizures in your dog.
-Another toxin to make sure to avoid is xylitol, which can be deadly for dogs.
+Nutmeg can be especially irritating because it contains the toxin myristicin, which can cause disorientation, high blood pressure, and even seizures in your dog.
+Another toxin to look out for and avoid is xylitol, which can be deadly for dogs.
 Xylitol is sometimes found in canned pumpkin puree that is labeled as “sugar-free,” so be conscious when reading ingredient labels.

-Keep in mind that not every dog will react the same to pumpkin.
-If feeding your pooch this snack doesn’t seem to be helping his or her gastrointestinal issues or is causing a poor reaction, make sure to consult your veterinarian before continuing.
+Keep in mind that not every dog will react the same to eating pumpkin.
+If feeding your pooch this snack doesn’t seem to be helping his or her gastrointestinal issues or is causing a poor reaction, consult your veterinarian before feeding them any more pumpkin.

 How to prepare pumpkin for your dog

-Pumpkin is the safest and healthiest for your dog when it is served plain.
+Pumpkin is the safest and healthiest for your dog when served plain.
 Canned pumpkin has more nutrients than fresh pumpkin because fresh pumpkin has a higher water content.
-The best choice for your pet is plain canned pumpkin without added sugars, ingredients or fillers.
+The best choice for your pet is plain canned pumpkin without added sugars, ingredients, or fillers.
+So while it may be tempting to share a sweet holiday treat with your pet, please remember that no, dogs shouldn't eat pumpkin pie!

 Other good options are plain fresh pumpkin and pumpkin flesh.
-If you choose to feed your dog a fresh pumpkin, know that not every part of a pumpkin is healthy for him or her!
-Make sure to avoid the pulp, skin, and stems of the pumpkin, as they can cause upset stomach and indigestion.
+If you choose to feed your dog a fresh pumpkin, keep in mind that not every part of a pumpkin is safe for your dog, and pumpkin seeds, the pulp, and the stem should all be removed because they can cause an upset stomach and indigestion.

 Refrain from reusing your Jack O’Lanterns as snacks for your pet.
 Old carved pumpkins can breed bacteria and mold that will make your pet very sick!

 If you’re feeding your dog fresh pumpkin, bake it until it’s soft and remove the seeds before serving.
-If you’re using canned pumpkin puree, it can be served as is.
+Another option is to make pumpkin puree for your dog, this is a great option if you're using fresh pumpkin but you can also use canned pumpkin puree, which can be served as is.
+You can also purchase pumpkin dog treats or consider making pumpkin peanut butter treats for your dog!
+The combination may sound weird but it tends to be a huge hit!

 As with anything, you want to maintain a healthy balance with the amount of pumpkin you’re giving your pet.
 A little can go a long way.